drj11/drj11.github.io/2024-kickpunch/allinthemind.md

 <h1>Sunny Funny</h1>

+The story starts with 3 elements: An Acer netbook from 2008;
+Haiku a compatible implementation of BeOS (from the 1990s); and, "cling wrap scanning", an ancient pixel tracing technique that uses clear plastic stuck to the monitor.

-I remembered i had a barely used, but very only, Acer netbook in the attic.
-It turned out to be an Acer ZG5 from 2008 with a 1.6GHz CPU, 1GB of RAM, and a 160GB rotating disk (this configuration isn’t listed on Wikiepdia, but whatever).
+I remembered i had a barely used Acer netbook in the attic.
+It turned out to be an Acer ZG5 from 2008 with a 1.6GHz CPU, 1GB of RAM, and a 160GB rotating disk (this configuration isn’t listed on Wikipedia, but whatever).

-I had seen a few posts about people running Haiku (the new name for BeOS) on this class of hardware.
-BeOS, an obscure darling child of 1990s, should run reasonably well on this early 21st Century hardware.
-And it does.
-After a false start of installing it on a partition which the pre-existing grub couldn’t then boot into, i installed it on the raw unpartitioned disk (i think).

-A little poking around reveals that doing ordinary web things is a disaster, but loading BeOS websites from the early 2000s and before works fine.
-What project could i try?

-Then i came across
+My Mastodon timeline has been showing me a few Haiku posts, and i found it intriguing.
+It's a reimplementation of BeOS, an operating system from the 1990s that was something of an obscure darling child.

+My Mastodon timeline also showed me
 [this post from Nina Kalinina about "cling wrap scanning"](https://typo.social/@nina_kali_nina@tech.lgbt/111456601630935995).
 Using a pen and clear plastic film, you take a copy of an